zauberzeug/rosys/docs/development.md

 You can then inspect them.
 To analyze cyclic references the [objgraph](https://mg.pov.lt/objgraph/index.html) library can be very helpful.
 You can call `rosys.ui.objgraph_page()` which will add the route `/objgraph` to your app.

+## Continuous Build

+We run our continuous integration with GitHub Actions.
+For each commit the pytests are executed.

+## Releases

+We publish releases by creating a new version on GitHub and describe the changes.
+A GitHub Action then performs the following steps:

+- If the pytests are successful, a poetry build and deployment to [pypi](https://pypi.org/project/rosys/) is issued.
+- A multi-arch docker image is built and pushed to [Docker Hub](https://hub.docker.com/r/zauberzeug/rosys).